go140point6/xrp-bulk-payments/README.md

 Simulation - Run entire sequence only omitting the "client.submitAndWait(signed.tx_blob)" process.
 Review output and .csv to see what final output will be.

 Payment - The real deal.
 Run on testnet with the provided testnet addresses or your own.
+When ready, ensure the data/addresses.csv contains the real addresses you want to pay.